subquery/documentation/docs/quickstart/quickstart_chains/cosmos-cronos.md

 ## 1. Your Project Manifest File

-The Project Manifest (`project.yaml`) file is an entry point to your project.
+The Project Manifest (`project.ts`) file is an entry point to your project.
 It defines most of the details on how SubQuery will index and transform the chain data.
 For Cosmos chains, there are four types of mapping handlers (and you can have more than one in each project):

 - [BlockHanders](../../build/manifest/cosmos.md#mapping-handlers-and-filters): On each and every block, run a mapping function
 - [TransactionHandlers](../../build/manifest/cosmos.md#mapping-handlers-and-filters): On each and every transaction, run a mapping function